Sydney-Informatics-Hub/training.blockchain/_episodes/03-crypto.md

 # Writing your own cryptocurrency

 Let's all become SIHCoin trillionaires!
-Visit https://remix.ethereum.org/ and we will start writing our contracts.
+Visit [https://remix.ethereum.org/](https://remix.ethereum.org/) and we will start writing our own smart-contracts.

 ~~~
+//declare version of compiler (ranges can be used)
 pragma solidity ^0.5.0;

+/*
-//Setup the contract with variables defined.
+Setup the contract with variables defined.
+A Solidity contract type is a collection of code, functions, etc, that lives at an address on the blockchain
+*/
 contract SIHCoin {

+    //variables types and names are declared
     string name_;
     string symbol_;
     uint8 decimal_;
     uint256 totalsupply;

+    //constructor is a function that is only run when the contract is deployed only
+    //we set the variables and whether this is public/private
     constructor (string memory _name, string memory _symbol, uint8 _decimal, uint256 _totalsupply) public {
         name_ = _name;
         symbol_ = _symbol;